 What Is Active B12?

-It’s the levels of active B12 we really need to be concerned with if we are worried about thyroid issues, fatigue or any other symptoms associated with a B12 deficiency.
+It’s the levels of active B12 you really need to be concerned with if you are worried about thyroid issues, fatigue or any other symptoms associated with a vitamin B12 deficiency.

 The Problem With Testing Total B12 Levels